Guide to family health insurance

 For example, you could ‘self-insure’ by saving your monthly premium into a savings account instead of paying it over.

-That way, if you did need to get private treatment you would have a saving fund to dip into.
+That way, if you did need to get the private treatment you would have a saving fund to dip into.

-Obviously with that you are gambling on not needing to claim in the short term.
+Obviously, with that, you are gambling on not needing to claim in the short term.

 What’s more, you’re unlikely to ever save up the mammoth amounts that a private hospital stay can cost, whereas with an insurance policy that is all taken care of.